xishantingyu/SESE/README.md

-SESE
-====

-Specialized English for Software Engineering
+# Specialized English for Software Engineering(SESE)

-The course is divided into 8 parts, corresponding to 8 days.
+The course is divided into 8 units, corresponding to 8\-day classes.

-For each part, there are 4 sections:
+For each unit, there are 4 sections:

 *	Reading comprehension

 	An article in software field is provided in advance.
 On the class, the instructor will explain the key points of the article.
-And an interactive session including discussion by the students on it.
+And an interactive session including discussion by the students on it will be conducted.

 *	Specialized English in software engineering